 As such, there is no one specific definition.
-But since the most common VLT is not a Class III gaming experience, we’ll focus on the type of gaming not covered, and seen in states like New York and Delaware, where the VLTs communicate with a central server and their outcomes are pulled from there.
+But since the most common VLT is not a Class III gaming experience, we’ll focus on the type of gaming not covered, and seen in states like New York, where the VLTs communicate with a central server and their outcomes are pulled from there.

 Such systems tend to operate more like a scratch-off or a pull tabs model – just like you buy a scratch-off from a pre-determined set of cards produced and there’s a set number of winners and losers, the same goes for VLT bets.
 A certain number of outcomes have been set up, and each bet you “buy” an outcome that comes from the central terminal, which could be a winner or a loser.
 Therefore, the payback comes from the fact that since all the possible outcomes are already decided before wagers are taken, they know exactly how much money will be taken in, and paid out, in a set of wagers that will be made.

 So, similar to Bingo and Historic Horse Racing, the actual spinning and stopping of the reels are for entertainment only, and the actual outcome is coming from outside the machine.

 In a way you are still competing with others in the facility as they’re also playing and hoping to get the winners and not the losers.
 But you’re not really competing against them anymore than you are when buying scratch-offs.
 If they take a lot of losing combinations, though, the number of remaining spins that are winners could be higher accordingly.

 One outcome is the range of payouts tend to be more advantageous in terms of the legal requirements; for instance, in Delaware, games must pay between 87 and 95% (although a facility can get permission if they want to go higher than 95%).
 In New York, games must pay higher than 90 percent back; this is a big deal since many places set penny slots lower than 90 percent as a general rule.